KKR buys majority stake in LI company

 The sale is expected to close by the end of this year.
 Carlyle will retain “a significant stake” in the Ronkonkoma-based vitamin and food supplement maker, the company said in a statement.
 Financial terms of the deal were not disclosed.

-The Long Island company’s brands include Nature’s Bounty, Sundown Naturals, Solgar, Osteo Bi-Flex, MET-Rx, Pure Protein, Body Fortress, Puritan’s Pride and Organic Dr.
+The Long Island company’s brands include Nature’s Bounty, Sundown Naturals, Solgar, Osteo Bi-Flex, MET-Rx, Pure Protein, Body Fortress and Puritan’s Pride.

+Asked whether the acquisition would have any effect on Nature’s Bounty’s staffing levels or its headquarters on Long Island, a spokeswoman for KKR said, “At this early stage, we don’t have any additional comment beyond this morning’s press release.”

+Steve Cahillane, president and chief executive of Nature’s Bounty, said in a statement Monday that the company has “spent substantial time and effort over the years improving our business. . . .
+This work has laid the foundation for our continued growth, and that is part of the value and opportunity that KKR sees in us.
+The same is true for Carlyle who decided to maintain a significant stake in the company.”

-Carlyle is an international alternative asset manager with $162 billion in assets.
+Washington, D.C.-based Carlyle is an international alternative asset manager with $162 billion in assets.
+It purchased Nature’s Bounty, formerly named NBTY, in 2010 for $3.8 billion.

-A spokeswoman for The Nature’s Bounty Co. could not immediately be reached for comment early Monday morning.
+Last month, Nature’s Bounty announced it would sell its United Kingdom health and wellness retail chain, Holland & Barrett International, for more than $2.25 billion to an investment firm controlled by Russian billionaire Mikhail Fridman.

+Separately on Monday, KKR said it is buying health information website WebMD in a deal valued at about $2.8 billion.

 Comments